SixLabors/ImageSharp/src/ImageSharp/Formats/Heif/Av1/Readme.md

 # Open Bitstream Unit

-An OBU unit is a unit of parameters encoded in a bitstream format.
-In AVIF, it contains a single frame.
+An OBU is a unit of syntax encoded in an AV1 bitstream.
+HEIF image items can contain still-picture, progressive, or dependent-frame AV1 payloads, so the decoder handles both intra and inter frames.
-This frame is coded using no other frame as reference, it is a so called INTRA frame.
-AV1 movie encoding also defines INTER frames, which are predictions of one or more other frames.
-INTER frames are not used in AVIF and therefore this coded ignores INTER frames.

 An OBU section for AVIF consists of the following headers:

 ## Temporal delimiter

-In AV1 movies this is a time point.
-Although irrelevant for AVIF, most implementtions write one such delimiter at the start of the section.
+In AV1 sequences this marks a temporal-unit boundary.
+Many encoders write one at the start of the payload.

 ## Sequence header

-Common herader for a list (or sequence) of frames.
-For AVIF, this is exaclty 1 frame.
-For AVIF, this header can be reduced in size when its `ReducedStillPictureHerader` parameter is true.
-This setting is recommended, as all the extra parameters are not applicable for AVIF.
+This is the common header for a sequence of frames.
+A still picture can use the reduced syntax selected by `ReducedStillPictureHeader`; progressive and dependent-frame payloads use the complete sequence syntax.

 ## Frame header

-Can be 3 different OBU types, which define a single INTRA frame in AVIF files.
+Frame-header, redundant-frame-header, and combined-frame OBUs define the syntax of a coded frame.

 ## Tile group

-Defines the tiling parameters and contains the parameters its tile using a different coding.
+Defines the tile range and contains the entropy-coded payload for each tile in that range.

 # Tiling